gurditsingh/hydeout/_posts/file.md

 > Problem ?
  so now I have to worry about updates, can you even do that in the data Lake.

-Spark job save our life
+**Update framework  save our life**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzY3NzkwOTUsMTcwNzYxMTE4NiwxNzUyMz
+eyJoaXN0b3J5IjpbNzMzMTg2MjY4LDE3MDc2MTExODYsMTc1Mj
-E5NzMwLC0xMDg5MjcxNDYyLC0yMDIxODEwMDA0LDEyNzAyNTQ3
+MxOTczMCwtMTA4OTI3MTQ2MiwtMjAyMTgxMDAwNCwxMjcwMjU0
-NjQsLTMxOTA4NjcwMCwtNjk5ODIyMDgsLTczOTM5MDgzMSwtNz
+NzY0LC0zMTkwODY3MDAsLTY5OTgyMjA4LC03MzkzOTA4MzEsLT
-A3NTcxODMxLC01OTI0NTQzNzYsMTQzODQzMDExNyw5NDMwODAy
+cwNzU3MTgzMSwtNTkyNDU0Mzc2LDE0Mzg0MzAxMTcsOTQzMDgw
-NzNdfQ==
+MjczXX0=
 -->